wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 <hr>
 **Emmy Lahouel (Meraki Collective)** · *On Land & Lines & Other Space*

-A new dance theatre work-in-progress exploring myth, memory, and belief.
-Blending movement, live music, layered soundscapes, and video projection, it examines the stories we inherit — about gods, history, and ourselves — inviting us to reflect on what we choose to believe and why.
-Rooted in folklore, lived experience, and cultural inquiry, this work doesn't offer answers but instead creates a moment for reflection, questioning, and navigating the unknown.
-How does it all end, or is it start?
+A new dance theatre work-in-progress exploring myth, memory, and belief.<br>Blending movement, live music, layered soundscapes, and video projection, it examines the stories we inherit — about gods, history, and ourselves — inviting us to reflect on what we choose to believe and why.
+Rooted in folklore, lived experience, and cultural inquiry, this work doesn't offer answers but instead creates a moment for reflection, questioning, and navigating the unknown.<br>How does it all end, or is it start?

 Content Warning: please click [here](/warnings).

 Created & performed by Emmy Lahouel · Musical creation & performed by Alan Keary

-Emmy (she/her) is an interdisciplinary artist and organiser working nationally and internationally across cultural organisations, venues and unusual spaces.
+Emmy (she/her) is an interdisciplinary artist and organiser working nationally and internationally across cultural organisations, venues, and unusual spaces.
 Originally training in physical & dance theatre she has since gone on to work as director, producer, performer, and facilitator for various artists and organisations including: Contact, Selina Thompson, Eclipse Theatre, Ergon Theatre, Z-arts, MIF, Ludus Dance, HOME, Company Chameleon.

 <a href="emmylahouel.com" target="_blank">emmylahouel.com</a> · Insta <a href="https://instagram.com/emmylahouel" target="_blank">@emmylahouel</a> <a href="https://instagram.com/merakicollectivept" target="_blank">@merakicollectivept</a> · X <a href="https://x.com/EmmyLahouel" target="_blank">@EmmyLahouel</a>
 <hr>